-Testing tool access Description Free use of a testing tool, either over the network or Free free download and installation.
+Testing tool access Description Free Free use of a testing tool, either over the network or free download and installation.
 This is a preferred solution.
-A testing tool can be accessed under commercial Commercial conditions set by the entity that developed or owns the tool.
-Member The testing tool can be accessed under condition of membership in an organization that owns/controls restricted access the tool.
-Testing software free to use but requires run time Combined environment that is proprietary with possible conditions.
+Commercial A testing tool can be accessed under commercial conditions set by the entity that developed or owns the tool.
+Member restricted access The testing tool can be accessed under condition of membership in an organization that owns/controls the tool.
+Combined Testing software free to use but requires run time environment that is proprietary with possible conditions.